Mohamed-El-Madiouni/CarbonCity-Insights/README.md

 - **Pydantic**: For data validation and schema enforcement.
 - **JWT**: JSON Web Tokens for secure user authentication.
 - **HTML/CSS/JavaScript**: For user-facing interfaces like login, registration, and vehicle emissions comparison.
+- **Docker**: Containerization for local and cloud-based scheduled tasks.
+- **Railway.app**: Cloud hosting platform for automated task execution and container orchestration.

 <br>
 <br>